remzi-arpacidusseau/ostep-projects/concurrency-sort/README.md

 A successful sort will read all the records into memory from the input file, sort them, and then write them out to the output file.

+You also have to force writes to disk by calling `fsync()` on the output file before finishing.

 ## Considerations

 Doing so effectively and with high performance will require you to address (at